 The Alpine military road known as Strada dell’Assietta is a road road that, for many motorcycle riders, is high up on the list of must do’s.

 So also for me.
 But it wasn’t planned.
-Like so many other things it just happened.
+Like so many other things, in life and on tour, it just happened.
 Actually, I wasn’t sure I’d do it, alone, on a large adventure motorcycle with aluminium rims.
 But before getting there, to the “Assietta”, lets wind back a bit.

 Saint Veran, France

 Although a ski resort place it’s not the typical over-commercialized settlement.
 Like the ones you find so many of, everywhere in the Alps.
-Farms and hotels are scattered over a large area.
+Farms and hotels in Saint Veran are scattered over a large area.

 The hotel turned out to be decent, the surroundings epic.
 Met a couple of Belgian motorcycle riders, one their way back to Belgium.
 We dined and had a few beers, chatting about motorcycles and adventures.